 What is Atherosclerosis?

 Atherosclerosis is often called “hardening of the arteries”.
 When your arteries harden with calcium deposits called plaque, blood flow can be seriously restricted or blocked.
+But the more dangerous consequence is the sudden rupture of plaque that causes an "attack" or "stroke."

 The artery is divided into three separate part: the outer layer comprised of connective tissue made of collagen fibers, the middle layer known as the media made of smooth muscle and elastic fibers, and the inner layer known as the intima made of endothelial cells.
 During the Carotid Intima Media Thickness ultrasound we are looking for inflammation and plaque in the intima and media layers.